skulkarni218/skulkarni218.github.io/_posts/2019-08-16-Just-recently-got-Certified-as-an-Associate-Project-Manager.md

 			<li class="first">
 				<p>I am excited to share that I have passed and earned the Certified Associate in Project Management (CAPM)® from the Project Management Institute.
 				<br><br>
 				This would not have been possible without the help and guidance of Aditya Patil, CAPM®.
-I would also like to thank Joseph Phillips for his coaching, constant motivation and helping me keep a positive mental attitude.
+I would also like to thank Joseph Phillips for his coaching, constant motivation and helping me keep a positive mental attitude.</p>
 				<br><br>
 				<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:6568933704339599360" height="638" width="504" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>
 			</li>